anshumaanshankar/aws-dev/3. IAM, Accounts and AWS Organizations/Part 1.md

 Two create/modify a bucket AND its objects, we would need both these ARNs.
 The double colons indicate that those parameters need not be mentioned explicitly (as S3 buckets are globally unique).

+## IAM Groups
+- Organizers or containers for IAM users. <ins> They cannot be logged into, have no credentials. </ins>
+- A user can be in upto 10 groups, but a group may have as many users as needed (5000 max users per account)
+- We can attach inline/managed policy to groups as well.
+- We cannot have groups inside groups.
+- 300 groups per account (soft limit)
+- Groups cannot be referenced as a principal in a policy.
+That is, Resource access cannot be granted on groups.